oneapi-src/oneDPL/documentation/library_guide/extension_api.rst

 Functions as defined in the STL ``<algorithm>`` or ``<numeric>`` headers are traditionally blocking. oneDPL extends the functionality of C++17 parallel algorithms by asynchronous algorithm with non-blocking behavior.
 This experimental feature enables expressing concurrent control flow by building dependency chains and interleaving algorithm calls, as well as interoperability with SYCL kernels.

-The current implementation for async algorithm is limited to DPC++ Execution Policies.
+The current implementation for async algorithms is limited to DPC++ Execution Policies.
 All functionality described below is available in ``oneapi::dpl::experimental`` namespace.

 The following async algorithms are currently supported: